 In the above image, Margolin lends her celebrity status to prop up the brands Global Citizen and Johnson & Johnson.
 Global Citizen is perhaps the most egregious NGO in the non-profit industrial complex with its grotesque model of shallow, hollowed-out “activism” and corporatization.
 Recently Global Citizen has introduced “points” that can be accumulated by clicking on actions.
 In a blatant emulation of credit cards (the more money you spend, the more points you acquire), the more actions you click, the more points you acquire.
 These points can then be redeemed for access to celebrity events and concerts.

 This is the social engineering of unquestioning compliance and instantaneous acquiescence.
 In order to receive the reward, one must perform the action requested.
 If you do not comply, you simply do not receive the points.
 Here the encouragement for critical thought and debate is deliberately and strategically erased from the equation.

 Par for the course, partnerships and endorsements for corporations inflicting violence upon both children and planet are a hallmark of the non-profit industrial complex.
 This is not the only lawsuit that has been launched against Johnson & Johnson nor will it be the last.
-There are also 1200 pending lawsuits in the US alone. against Johnson & Johnson.
+There are also 1200 pending lawsuits in the US alone against this corporate entity.
 Johnson & Johnson is not the exception – it is the normal.

 “Global Citizen – Movement Makers.
 In This Photo: (L-R) Ladan Manteghi, Jamie Margolin, and Afroz Shah speak onstage during Global Citizen – Movement Makers at The Times Center on September 25, 2018 in New York City.”
-(Sept.
-24, 2018 – Source: Noam Galai/Getty Images North America)
+Source: Noam Galai/Getty Images North America

 Jamie Margolin – teenage founder and executive director of This is Zero Hour, founded in 2017 (June 30, 2017, twitter)